The 5 Most Common Chevy 5.7L LT1 Engine Problems

 A lot of people will just unplug the sensor and deal with the light.
 At ~$85 it isn’t the cheapest sensor in the world but replacing it will get rid of the annoying light and give you piece of mind that if the coolant is actually low, you will know.
 The sensor is located on the radiator next to the battery box and is a simple DIY replacement.
 There are some cheap aftermarket sensor options available for around $20 but you get what you pay for.

-When these gasses are sent back to the intake manifold, they pick up some oil mist as well.
+When the unburnt exhaust gasses are sent back to the intake manifold via the PCV valve, they pick up some oil mist as well.
 This leads to oil in your intake system which leads to carbon buildup and restricted air flow.
+The PCV valve itself can become gunked up and fail which results in a number of performance related issues.

 - Cylinder misfires